Venryx/zalc/README.md

 1) Adding the line that includes the `.yalc` folders as workspace folders.
 2) Warning you when you have not npm-published a library that you've made changes to.
 3) etc.

+With these changes, this appears the best overall solution to me.
+That said, it still has the drawbacks listed in Yalc's "General" section. (the main problem being the first one)